IPL-UV/ee_ipl_uv/README.md

 The `examples` folder contains several notebooks that go step by step in the proposed multitemporal cloud detection schemes.
 * The notebook `cloudscore_different_preds.ipynb` shows ready to use examples of the proposed cloud detection scheme.
 The function `CloudClusterScore` receives an image as an argument and return the proposed cloud score together with the background estimation.
+This notebook shows also the compairson between the proposed cloud masks and the ground truth for a given patch.
 * The notebook `multitemporal_cloud_masking_sample.ipynb` explains in great detail the method for background estimation proposed in [Gomez-Chova et al 2017](http://dx.doi.org/10.1117/1.JRS.11.015005)
 * The notebook `clustering_differences.ipynb` explains the clustering procedure and the thresholding of the image to form the cloud mask.
+* The script `reproducibility.py` runs the method on the 2661 patches used in the study ([Mateo-Garcia et al 2018](http://dx.doi.org/10.3390/rs10071079)).
+This script has extra package dependencies that are specified in the documentation of the script.

-Scheme of the proposed methodologies:
+Scheme of the proposed methodology:
 ![alt text](esquema_GEE.png)

 If you use this code please cite: